Programming-Notes-all-languages/C-Notes/Functions/Readme.md

 ### Compound Literals
 <ul>
   <li>
-    <a>In later versions of C, an array can actually be created within a function's call and that array can be an argument that is passed to the function</a>
+    <a>In later versions of C, an array can be created within a function's call and that array can be an argument that is passed to the function</a>
   </li>
   <li>
     <a>Here is the syntax for a compound literal: variableX = functionName((dataType []){element0, element1, element2, ...}, parameter1, parameter2, ...);</a>